The Best AMD CPU for Gaming Right Now: The Ryzen 7 9800X3D

 Check Price on Amazon →As an Amazon Associate, York Computer Repair earns from qualifying purchases.
 This costs you nothing extra.

-Try our AI PC Builder →Prefer to talk to a human?
+See our custom PC build service →Prefer to talk to a human?
 Call us at 717-739-9675 (Mon–Fri, 9–5).

 If you game at high frame rates or want a build that stays fast for years, yes.
 It's the fastest mainstream gaming CPU you can buy and it holds its value well.
 If you mostly browse, email, or watch video, it's more than you need — a Ryzen 5 7600X will feel identical for everyday work and cost far less.